RedisGears/RedisGears/docs/databse_triggers.md

 # Database Triggers

-Database triggers allow register a function that will be invoked wheneven an event happened on the database.
-Most of the events triggers by command invocation but there are 2 special event that is not necessarally triggered by a command:
+Database triggers allow register a function that will be invoked whenever an event happened on the database.
+Most of the events triggers by command invocation but there are 2 special events that are not necessarily triggered by a command:

 1. Expired - fired when a key expired from the database.
 2. Evicted - fired when a key evicted from the database.